Cartesian coordinate system: Representing a vector in the standard basis

 There is no natural interpretation of multiplying vectors to obtain another vector that works in all dimensions, however there is a way to use complex numbers to provide such a multiplication.
 In a two-dimensional cartesian plane, identify the point with coordinates (x, y) with the complex number z = x + iy.
 Here, i is the imaginary unit and is identified with the point with coordinates (0, 1), so it is not the unit vector in the direction of the x-axis.
 Since the complex numbers can be multiplied giving another complex number, this identification provides a means to "multiply" vectors.
 In a three-dimensional cartesian space a similar identification can be made with a subset of the quaternions.

-Applications

-Cartesian coordinates are an abstraction that have a multitude of possible applications in the real world.
-However, three constructive steps are involved in superimposing coordinates on a problem application.